LibraryCarpentry/lc-sql/episodes/02-basic-queries.md

 ## Building more complex queries

-Now, lets combine the above queries to get data for the 3 journals from June on.
+Now, let's combine the above queries to get data for the 3 journals from June on.
 This time, let’s use IN as one way to make the query easier to understand.
 It is equivalent to saying `WHERE (issns = '2076-0787') OR (issns = '2077-1444') OR (issns = '2067-2764|2247-6202')`, but reads more neatly: